Daraar: Plot

 There, she meets Raj Malhotra.
-He falls in love with her, but she always is getting so farther away from him.
+He falls in love with her, but she always pulls away from him.
 Later, when she gets sick of him following her, she asks her mother what she should do.
 Her mother asks her to reveal to him the truth about her marriage.
 Then it will be his choice to accept her or not.
 Priya writes him a letter about her past life.
 She asks Hari to give it to Raj.
 Hari misplaces the letter and gets someone to write a new one.
 Raj gets this other letter which contains nothing but a poem.
 When he finds out she is married, he leaves her.
 After Hari finds the original letter, he gives it to Raj.
 Raj falls in love with Priya again and decides to marry her.

 One day, Vikram sees Priya's picture in the newspaper and finds out that she is alive.
 He cancels his ticket for Goa and goes to Shimla.
 In Shimla, he searches for her.
-On finding that she is getting married, he tries to kill Raj but fails.
+On finding out that she is getting married, he tries to kill Raj but fails.
 So he sends Raj to prison instead, by falsely accusing him of attempted murder.
 Later, he goes to Priya's house and kills her friend and attempts to kill Priya as well.

-In the climax, Vikram gets into a fight with Raj after the latter proves his innocence, while Raj was trying to save Priya from being killed by Vikram.
+In the climax, Vikram gets into a fight with Raj after the latter proves his innocence and tries to save Priya from being killed by Vikram.
 Raj drowns Vikram in a bathtub full of water.
-While Vikram supposedly dies, Raj and Priya ran to a nearby rail station.
+While Vikram supposedly dies, Raj and Priya run to a nearby rail station.
 Vikram attacks them again and pushes Raj.
-There, Vikram's feet get stuck on a railway track as he was chasing Priya.
+There, Vikram's foot gets stuck on a railway track as he is chasing Priya.
 Seeing this, Priya tries to save Vikram as a train is approaching them fast.
 She tells him to move and runs to save him.
-Seeing Priya's love for him despite his abusive behaviour, he pushes her away just before a train hits him saying "You are free".
+Seeing Priya's love for him despite his abusive behaviour, he pushes her away just before the train runs him over, saying "Today I free you from all bonds".